diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Single Sign-On (SSO)**
 An authentication method allowing users to access multiple systems with one login.

+**Split**
+A commercial feature flag and experimentation platform for controlled feature rollouts and A/B testing.

+**S3 (Amazon Simple Storage Service)**
+AWS object storage service, sometimes used as an anti-pattern when treated as a distributed monolith for all data storage needs.

 **Single Source of Truth (SSOT)**
 The concept of designating one authoritative database or system as the definitive source for a particular piece of information in distributed systems.